rsyslog/rsyslog/source/configuration/config_param_types.rst

   These are integers, but support modifier after the number part.
   For example, 1k means 1024.
 Supported are k(ilo), m(ega), g(iga), t(era), p(eta) and e(xa).
 Lower case letters
-  refer to the traditional binary defintion (e.g. 1m equals 1,048,576) whereas upper case letters refer to their new 1000-based definition (e.g 1M equals 1,000,000).
+  refer to the traditional binary definition (e.g. 1m equals 1,048,576) whereas upper case letters refer to their new 1000-based definition (e.g 1M equals 1,000,000).